1.1 Employment is freely chosen ⚫

 1.6.2 Working hours, excluding overtime, shall be defined by contract, and shall not exceed 48 hours per week unless the individual concerned has expressed the desire to.

 1.6.3 All overtime shall be voluntary.
 Overtime shall be used responsibly, taking into account all the following: the extent, frequency and hours worked by individual workers and the workforce as a whole.
-It shall not be used to replace regular employment.
+It shall not be used to replace, or supplement regular employment.

 1.6.4 The total hours worked in any seven-day period shall not exceed 60 hours, unless the individual concerned has expressed the desire to do so, or where covered by clause 1.6.5 below.